Meta Needs to Play Catch-Up With Creators. It’s Betting on a Boost From AI

 “We had a milestone quarter with strong momentum across our apps and the release of our first model from Meta Superintelligence Labs,” said Mark Zuckerberg, Meta founder and CEO.
 “We’re on track to deliver personal superintelligence to billions of people.”

-However, the company’s shares were down 5% in after-hours trading.
-The company reported an EPS rate of $10.44, but excluding the tax credit from Trump’s One Big Beautiful Bill Act, the adjusted EPS is $7.31 a share, still above analyst expectations of $6.66.
+Meta’s shares fell 5% in after-hours trading.
+The company reported earnings of $10.44 per share, but excluding the tax credit from Trump’s One Big Beautiful Bill Act, the adjusted EPS was $7.31 a share, still above analyst expectations of $6.66.

 Meta’s total employment was 77,986 as of March 31, an increase of 1% year-over-year.
 This number does not take into account impending layoffs set for May.

-The tech giant announced last week they would cut 10% of its staff as the company prioritizes AI initiatives to improve efficiency.
-The cuts will start May 20 and will affect roughly 8,000 workers and will no longer hire for 6,000 open roles.
+The tech giant announced last week it would cut 10% of its staff as the company prioritizes AI initiatives to improve efficiency.
+The cuts will start May 20 and will affect roughly 8,000 workers in addition to the elimination of 6,000 open roles.

-Meta reported its daily active user base across its apps Facebook, Instagram, WhatsApp and Threads increased 4% year-over-year to 3.56 billion users, but this number was down from 3.54 billion three months prior.
-The company reported that the decline was due to “internet disruptions in Iran, as well as a restriction on access to WhatsApp in Russia.”
+Meta reported its daily active user base across its apps increased 4% year-over-year to 3.56 billion users, but this number was down from 3.54 billion three months prior.
+The company reported that the decline was due to “internet disruptions in Iran, as well as a restriction on access to WhatsApp in Russia.

 Comments